cython/cython/docs/src/userguide/source_files_and_compilation.rst

 There is a further list of macros which turn off various optimizations or language features.
-Under normal circumstance Cython enables these automatically based on the version of Python you are building a module for so do not be tempted to use them to try to enable extra optimizations - supported optimizations are enabled by default.
+Under normal circumstance Cython enables these automatically based on the version of Python you are compiling for so there is no need to use them to try to enable extra optimizations - all supported optimizations are enabled by default.
 These are mostly relevant if you're tying to get Cython working in a new and unsupported Python interpreter where you will typically want to set them to 0 to *disable* optimizations.
 They are listed below for completeness but